Can you imagine a world without mosquitoes?

 Malaria infects some 247 million people worldwide each year, and kills nearly one million.
 Mosquitoes cause a huge further medical and financial burden by spreading yellow fever, dengue fever, Japanese encephalitis, Rift Valley fever, Chikungunya virus and West Nile virus.

-You may not feel as if you need to pay as much attention to your mosquito control at this time of year, but the truth is, you need to protect yourselves year in, year out!
+You may not feel as if you need to pay as much attention to your mosquito control at this time of year, but the truth is, you need to protect yourselves from mosquitoes year in, year out!
 Don’t just wait for the hotter climates.
 These disease spreading critters are with us 24/7.